4 Mindsets to Connect with Your True Self

 How do we come to lose sight of ourselves?

-While we have become so accustomed to predictability and structure, our internal experience is much less so organized, which can make it difficult to know how to connect with and understand our deeper selves.
+While we have become so accustomed to predictability and structure, our internal experience is much less organized, making it difficult to connect with and understand our deeper selves.
 The thoughts, emotions, and physical sensations of our internal experience are muddled with nuance.
 The things we think, believe, and feel are often subtle and layered with little (and big) traumas that we’ve come to accumulate throughout our experiences.

-Oftentimes, the things that are mixed in with our internal experience are uncomfortable, messy, and essentially– a big can of worms– except… you don’t really always know what else, if anything, is inside the can.
-It’s no wonder why we aren't eager to tap into the obscurity that makes up the depth of who we are.
-It’s why we stay in our comfort zone– even when it stops being comfortable.
-It's why we look outside of ourselves to feel better and at times it's even what drives some of our most unhealthy behaviors.
+Frequently, the things that are mixed in with our internal experience are uncomfortable, messy, and essentially a big can of worms—except… you don’t always know what else, if anything, is inside the can.
+It’s no wonder we aren't eager to tap into the obscurity that makes up the depth of who we are.
+It’s why we stay in our comfort zone—even when it stops being comfortable.
+It's why we look outside of ourselves to feel better, and sometimes it's even what drives some of our most unhealthy behaviors.
+For many people, online therapy can provide a safe, confidential space to explore these discomforts and find new paths toward healing.

-Truthfully, we have never been immediately wired to easily connect with our deeper selves.
-In our most primal beginning as humans, our brains were wired to focus only on the external in order to ensure safety and survival, but as physical survival is not the only concern anymore, fulfillment of higher needs takes more of a precedence now, than it did generations prior.
+Truthfully, we have never been immediately wired to connect easily with our deeper selves.
+In our most primal beginnings as humans, our brains were wired to focus only on the external to ensure safety and survival.
+However, as physical survival is not the only concern anymore, fulfillment of higher needs takes more precedence now than it did generations prior.

-Survival nowadays includes the need to feel significant and purposeful, to feel loved, and to feel as though we belong somewhere.
-True fulfillment of these needs is experienced as an internal shift and inner healing.
-Sure, we can buy the expensive pair of shoes, change our appearance, and attain all of the external things we desire, and it may offer us ease, comfort, or joy, but it won’t always fulfill the deeper need that drove us to desire those things in the first place.
-Instead, it may cause us to remain in search of things that provide us with extrinsic gratification in order to feel better momentarily.
+Survival nowadays includes the need to feel significant and purposeful, loved, and as though we belong somewhere.
+The true fulfillment of these needs is experienced as an internal shift and inner healing.
+Sure, we can buy an expensive pair of shoes, change our appearance, and attain all of the external things we desire, and it may offer us ease, comfort, or joy, but it won’t always fulfill the deeper need that drove us to want those things in the first place.
+Instead, it may cause us to remain searching for things that provide us with extrinsic gratification to feel better momentarily.
+Utilizing tools like online therapy for individuals can help us explore our deeper needs and find more lasting fulfillment.

 —|—